Securely Aggregated Coded Matrix Inversion: Introduction and Related Work

-The proposed FL approach applies to general linear regression problems.
-Compared to previous FL iterative approaches \cite{{KMRR16}}, the difference is that for $\Yb\theta=\pb$; with $\pb$ the label vector and $\theta$ the model parameters, the pseudoinverse-regularized regression solution is $\thetah=\widehat{\Yb^{\dagger}}\pb$.
+The proposed approach applies to general linear regression problems.
+Compared to traditional FL iterative approaches \cite{{KMRR16}}, the difference is that for $\Yb\theta=\pb$; with $\pb$ the label vector and $\theta$ the model parameters, the pseudoinverse-regularized regression solution is $\thetah=\widehat{\Yb^{\dagger}}\pb$.
 Unlike conventional FL methods, this regularized regression can be computed non-iteratively.
 The non-iterative nature of the proposed approach is advantageous in settings such as Kalman filtering, where the matrix inverse must be updated in real time as measurements come in, as well as when dealing with time-series; and regularized regression with varying regularized coefficients.

-The paper is organized as follows.
+We organize the paper as follows.
 In \ref{prel_sec} we recall basic facts on matrix inversion, least squares approximation and finite fields.
 In \ref{BRS_sec} we review $\brs$ codes, and prove two key lemmas regarding their generator matrices.
 In \ref{Appr_alg_sec} we present the matrix inverse approximation algorithm we utilize in our CCM.
 The main contribution is presented in \ref{FCMI_sec}.
-Our federated approach is split into four phases, which we group in pairs of two.
+Our approach is split into four phases, which we group in pairs of two.
 First, we discuss information sharing from the coordinator to the workers (we consider all the clients' servers as the network's workers), and then information sharing between the workers.
-Second, we show how our inversion algorithm can be incorporated in linear CCMs, and describe how this fits into the FL paradigm.
+Second, we show how our inversion algorithm can be incorporated in linear CCMs, and describe how this fits into the relaxed FL setting we are considering.
 Concluding remarks and future work are presented in \ref{concl_sec}.